 - If radiation is needed prior to chemotherapy to relieve pain quickly.

 Often chemotherapy is given before pain starts, with the goal of preventing the cancer from spreading further to other sites.
 Discuss the use of chemotherapy with your medical oncologist early and often, and keep an open mind despite your concerns about chemotherapy’s “bad rap.”
-Docetaxel can extend life, reduce pain, and improve quality of life, but it does not cure prostate cancer.
-For this reason, clinical trials of docetaxel combinations and other promising therapies are a high priority for researchers.
+Docetaxel can extend life, reduce pain, and improve quality of life, although it does not cure prostate cancer.
+Researchers continue to conduct clinical trials of combination treatments with docetaxel and other promising therapies.

 Many men who are suffering from their cancer will experience symptomatic improvement after starting chemotherapy.
 For example, pain is often reduced in men starting docetaxel, and quality of life is generally better for men with cancer-related symptoms who receive chemotherapy as compared with no therapy.